Divorce Law in Nebraska

 Dividing Property

 One of the most challenging issues in the divorce law process is dividing property, debts and assets.
 In many states, like Nebraska, anything you and your spouse purchased over your marriage is subject to division.
 This includes things such as real estate, bank accounts, cars, stocks, etc. Some states split marital property evenly, while others go along an equitable split.
-In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition property, which may not equate to a perfect 50/50 division of your property, debt, and other assets.
+In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition of property, which may not equate to a perfect 50/50 division of your property, debt, and other assets.

 Child Support

 Both parents are responsible for paying for the care of their children.
 There is a child support guideline that helps determine how much each parent should contribute based on their income and the amount of time they spend with the children.
-Child support pays for things such as healthcare, food, clothing and other basic needs.
+Child support pays for things such as healthcare, food, clothing, and other basic needs.

 The Nebraska Courts use the Income Shares method for calculating child support.
 The court uses economic tables to determine the monthly cost of raising a child, including expenses such as health insurance.
-The non-custodial parent pays a percentage of that amount based on their proportional share of the parents’ combined income.
+The non-custodial parent pays a percentage of that amount based on their proportional share of the parent’s combined income.

 Child support payments can be made online through the Nebraska Child Support Payment Center.
 Nebraska’s Child Support Enforcement Program (CSE) can order income withholding, consumer credit reporting, tax refund offset, lottery winnings intercept, and passport revocation to address payment delinquency.
 The CSE may also suspend driver’s licenses or occupational licenses.
 Under Nebraska law, refusing to pay court-ordered child support can be considered criminal nonsupport, which may be charged as a felony.